 If you own 1,000 shares of a stock at $4 per share and its price skyrockets to $50 per share, you made $46,000.
 You could generate that in less than a year from a job.

 So how do you invest in yourself, and generate the most income possible?
 The first thing you need to do is go to college.
 I know, college is expensive and in some cases, college is not needed for a good paying job.
 But as it stands right now, getting a college degree is in your best interest.

 Here is a breakdown of the typical annual salary for a person with the highlighted degrees:

 Over 40 years of employment, your lifetime earnings break down like this:

 That is a huge difference.
 But, don’t let these numbers fool you.
 You can’t simply get a college degree and think your work is over.
 It’s not.
 You still need to put forth the effort.

 You Are Your Greatest Asset

 Show them how valuable you are and tell him/her that you would like an “X%” raise come review time.
-This way your boss knows what you have done, knows what you are looking for, and can “go to bat” for you to get you a better raise.
-There is no guarantee you will get it, but you have a much better chance this way than by waiting to bring this up during your review.
+This way your boss knows what you have done, knows what you are looking for, and can “go to bat” for you to get you a larger raise.
+There is no guarantee you will get it, but you have a much better chance this way than by waiting to bring it up during your review.